RajeshKalidandi/EsportsManager/README.md

 ## Target Market
 Growing esports industry seeking professional management and analytics solutions.

+## Environment Setup

+This project uses environment variables to manage sensitive information.
+To set up your local environment:

+1. Copy the `.env.example` file to a new file named `.env` in the root directory.
+2. Replace the placeholder values in `.env` with your actual Firebase configuration.
+3. Never commit your `.env` file to the repository.

+For deployment, ensure you set up these environment variables in your hosting platform.

 ---

 This README will be updated regularly to reflect the current progress of the project.